Visnes, Rogaland

-Visnes is a village in Karmøy municipality in Rogaland county, Norway.
+Visnes is a village in Karmøy Municipality in Rogaland county, Norway.
 The village is located on the western shore of the island of Karmøy, about 2.5 km west of the village of Avaldsnes.

-The 0.57 km2 village has a population (2014) of 569, giving the village a population density of 998 PD/km2.
+The 0.53 km2 village had a population (2018) of and a population density of 1045 PD/km2.
+Since 2018, the population and area data for this village area has not been separately tracked by Statistics Norway.